-Cat litter bags are biodegradable and do break down over time.
+Some cat litter bags are biodegradable and do break down over time.
 Check the information from the manufacturer as this will vary from product to product.

-If not using cat litter liners, pour the litter into a plastic bag, tie at the top and dispose of in the trash.
+If you are not using cat litter liners in the litter box, pour the soiled litter into a cat litter bag, tie at the top and dispose of in the trash.